nattyright/fatelore-new/content/lore/4-factions/neo-holy-empire-2024-02-16.md

 - the Church operator has the reinforcement skill at `rank A`
 - the weapon is used against a Servant and manages to land a successful hit.

-When the above condition are met and fueled by a Church operator’s mana, these weapons become powerful tranquilizers that are able to partially paralyze a Servant upon direct contact with their S.E.R.V.A.N.T. frame.
+When the above conditions are met and fueled by a Church operator’s mana, these weapons become powerful tranquilizers that are able to partially paralyze a Servant upon direct contact with their S.E.R.V.A.N.T. frame.

 Area of Effect:
 A well-placed shot will paralyze the target area of impact and a small surrounding radius.
 For instance, striking a limb, a portion of the torso, or the head will cause paralysis or a stunning effect in the immediate area.